-Summer is a time to make the most of your outdoor spaces but accidents can happen especially at barbecue events or around garden fires.
-Plus there’s also the risk of accidents caused by bonfires and fireworks around 5 November.
+Summer is a time to make the most of your outdoor spaces, but accidents can happen especially at barbecue events or around garden fires.

-But you don’t need to ban barbecues or stop celebrating Bonfire Night.
-Simply follow some basic safety advice on how to organise and supervise your events and garden routines.
+But you don’t need to ban barbecues.
+Simply follow some basic safety advice on how to organise and supervise your events.

 Tips for barbecue safety

 - Place your barbecue on level ground where it will not tip over.

 - Keep barbecues away from objects such as your house, shed, garage, fences, gates and garden furniture.

 - Keep barbecues away from overhanging trees, shrubs and grasses.